curv3d/curv/ideas/Unwind.md

   <https://skaark.wordpress.com/2010/08/26/pthread_cancel-considered-harmful/>
   (This sounds like a platform bug.
 Did it ever get fixed?)
 * Boost has an API for interruptible threads.
-That's the closest to a de-facto standard I can fine.
+That's the closest to a de-facto standard I can find.
 Doesn't solve the problem of interrupting blocking system calls (eg, those that do I/O), which pthread_cancel addresses.
   I/O is an issue for importing a resource using a URL.
 * Cancellation takes effect at cancel points: just before a foreign function